daniel5151/ANESE/README.md

 make
 ```

-Building on Windows has been tested with VS 2017
+Building on Windows has been tested with VS 2017 using both MSVC and Clang.
+At the moment, it is reccomended to build with Clang, as unlike MSVC, it can
+optimize ANESE code well enough to hit 60 fps.

 ## Running